-The ethical dilemma here is who would be responsible for the death of a patient because of the decision made by an algorithm?
+The ethical dilemma here is who would be responsible for the death of a patient because of the decision made by the machine learning technology?
 Right now, this remains an open question.
 The final decision on the treatment method is behind the patient, who should be informed about all the benefits and risks of each treatment method.

-Machine learning algorithms rely on data.
+The algorithms of machine learning rely on data.
 The more relevant data is available, the better they work, and the more precise results and predictions could be achieved.

-When developing a comprehensive healthcare software solution you should assure its algorithms work effectively on a bright variety of patients.
+When developing a comprehensive healthcare software solution you should ensure its algorithms work effectively on a wide variety of patients.
 According to PMC, different ethnic and racial groups could have varying responses to pharmaceutical treatment and require special care.
 Thus, a machine learning solution should be “learned” on sufficiently wide and diverse patient cases and backgrounds.
-Moreover, it’s recommended to prevent and warn physicians about instances the ML algorithm might lack of research data and probably drive less accurate results, therefore.
+Moreover, it’s recommended to prevent and warn physicians about instances where the ML algorithm might lack research data and probably drive less accurate results, therefore.

 The results you get from machine learning algorithms depend on the quality of data put into them.
 Unfortunately, medical data is not always as precise and standardized as it often needs to be.
 There are gaps in records, inaccuracies in profiles, and other difficulties.

 Overall, electronic health records were not built to be used as a data source for an algorithm.
 So, before you apply a machine learning tool, you’d need to spend time gathering, cleaning, validating, and structuring data for its purposes.